fluencelabs/cli/README.md

 FLAGS
   -f, --func=<function-call>  Function call
-  -i, --input=<path>          Path to the aqua file or to the directory that contains aqua files --data=<json>               JSON in { [argumentName]: argumentValue } format.
+  -i, --input=<path>          Path to an aqua file or to a directory that contains aqua files --data=<json>               JSON in { [argumentName]: argumentValue } format.
 You can call a function using these
                               argument names
   --data-path=<path>          Path to a JSON file in { [argumentName]: argumentValue } format.
 You can call a function
-                              using these argument names --import=<path>             Path to the directory to import from.
-May be used several times --json-service=<path>       Path to a file that contains a JSON formatted service --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of the peer where you want to run the function --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Timeout used for command execution
+                              using these argument names --import=<path>             Path to a directory to import from.
+May be used several times --json-service=<path>       Path to a file that contains a JSON formatted service --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of a peer where you want to run the function --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Timeout used for command execution